Affordable, sustainable homes and communities

 • Coordination of Grain CSA (Community Supported Agriculture),with shares of island grown non-GMO wheat and use of a shared mill for flour

-• First USDA approved mobile slaughter unit in U.S. in 2001
+• First USDA approved mobile slaughter unit in the U.S. in 2001

 • Co-founded farm to school program (LIFE) at Lopez schools in 2006